Ma-Marcinowski/Verificational-Model/README.md

 * #### 1.7.1.
 Exactly the same as v0.6, however:

-    * Neither the test (i.e. combined evaluation) nor train dataframes are created under the assumption that the number of positive and negative instances ought to be equal;
+    * Neither the test (i.e. combined evaluation) nor train dataframes are created under the assumption that the number of positive and negative instances ought to be qualitatively equal;

-    * Hence for the purpose of training, a dataframe of all possible positive instances and of `n` times more negative instances is generated (except for pair reverses) and divided into `m` equal parts;
+    * Hence for the purpose of training, a dataframe of - ten times all possible positive instances, and of such number of negative instances - is generated (except for pair reverses), then divided into `m` equal parts.
+In other words, positive and negative subsets are qualitatively exual, but quantitatively there is ten times more negative than positive instances.

 * #### 1.7.2.
 Therefore: